-Feilden Fowles are looking for a Studio Manager to join their team covering our current Studio Manager whilst they are on maternity leave.
+We are recruiting for a new Studio Manager to join our team, covering our current Studio Manager whilst they are on maternity leave.
 This is a great opportunity to join the practice and will be a rewarding position, working closely with Fergus & Edmund and the whole FF Team.
 If you feel you have the relevant experience to fit this position, we would love to hear from you.
 Details of the position and how to apply can be found here.

 We have just enjoyed an action-packed team weekend away in Yorkshire.
 A morning visit to the Hepworth Gallery in Wakefield followed by an afternoon at Yorkshire Sculpture Park to see the new opening at the Longside Gallery curated by Rana Begum; the Tony Cragg sculptures in the Underground Gallery plus some inspiring James Turell, Ai Weiwei and Andy Goldsworthy along the way.
 We are thrilled to have seen good progress of our new visitor centre on site, due for completion next year; and continued the weekend in York with a fantastic tour of the Minster.